it-dkt/avg.NET/README.md

 Understanding the concepts of each tables is also important for using this framework.
 Definitions of each tables are discribed in *mysql-setting/initdb.d/init-avg-db.sql* as CREATE TABLE statements.
 So, only summaries of each tables are described below.

+## SCENE
+Scene is a set of id and path of the scene.
+PATH column should have a relative path to its HTML file from *wwwroot*.
+This table also have FLAG column, but it's not used now.

 ## COMMAND
 Command is a thing the player can do at the scene.